llm-bible/llm-bible.github.io/_publications/zhu2024fine.markdown

 bibkey: zhu2024fine
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.08378"}
-tags: ['RAG', 'Merging', 'Multimodal Models']
+tags: ['RAG', 'Multimodal Models', 'Merging']
 ---
 Recently, there has been growing interest in the capability of multimodal large language models (MLLMs) to process high-resolution images.
 A common